EBZebra/docs/edge/source/guide/ShortcutCreator.md

-# Enterprise Browser Shortcut Creator Utility for Windows
+# Enterprise Browser Shortcut Utility for Windows

-## Shortcut Creator Utility
+## Shortcut Utility
-Shortcut Creator is a Windows utility that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
+Shortcut Utility is a Windows tool that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
 From a single screen, the tool can create and deploy multiple shortcuts, each with a unique name, startpage URL and Config.xml file, if desired.
 For Android, each shortcut also can have a unique icon.
 Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management (MDM) system.

-Shortcut Creator is included with Zebra Enterprise Browser 1.3.
+Shortcut Utility is included with Zebra Enterprise Browser 1.3.

 >**This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../guide/ConfigEditor) and the [Config.xml Reference](../guide/configreference).

 ### QUICK STEPS
 1. Use these instructions only after [installing Enterprise Browser](../guide-setup) (version 1.3 is required).
-2. Open Shortcut Creator and **select a platform** (Android or Windows Mobile/CE).
+2. Open Shortcut Utility and **select a platform** (Android or Windows Mobile/CE).
 3. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
 4. **Enter a name** for the shortcut.
 5. **Specify a start page** URL.